Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Abstract

 \section{Abstract}

-{In practice, the use of rounding is ubiquitous.
-Although researchers have looked at the implications of rounding continuous random variables, rounding may be applied to functions of discrete random variables as well.
-For example, to infer on suicide excess deaths after a national emergency, authorities may provide a rounded average of deaths before and after the emergency started.
-Suicide rates tend to be relatively low around the world and such rounding may seriously affect inference on the change of suicide rate.
-In this paper, we study the scenario when a rounded to nearest integer average is used as a proxy for a non-negative discrete random variable.
-Specifically, our interest is in drawing inference on a parameter from the pmf of $Y$, when we get $U = n[Y/n]$ as a proxy for $Y$.
-The probability generating function of $U$, $\operatorname{E}(U)$, and $\operatorname{Var}(U)$ capture the effect of the coarsening of the support of $Y$.
-Also, moments and estimators of distribution parameters are explored for some special cases.
-We show that under certain conditions, there is little impact from rounding.
-However, we also find scenarios where rounding can significantly affect statistical inference as demonstrated in three examples.
-The simple methods we propose are able to partially counter rounding error effects.
-While for some probability distributions it may be difficult to derive maximum likelihood estimators as a function of $U$, we provide a framework to obtain an estimator numerically.}
+In practice, the use of rounding is ubiquitous.
+Although researchers have looked at the implications of rounding continuous random variables, rounding may also be applied to functions of discrete random variables.
+For example, to infer the number of excess deaths due to falls after a national emergency, authorities may only provide a rounded average of deaths before and after the emergency started.
+Deaths from falling tend to be relatively low in most places, and such rounding may seriously affect inference on the change in the rate of deaths.
+In this paper, we study drawing inference on a parameter from the probability mass function of a non-negative discrete random variable $Y$, when for rounding coarsening width $h$ we get $U=h[Y/h]$ as a proxy for $Y$.
+We show that the probability generating function of $U$, $\operatorname{E}(U)$, and $\operatorname{Var}(U)$ capture the effect of the coarsening of the support of $Y$.
+Theoretical properties are explored further under some probability distributions.
+Moreover, we introduce two relative risks of rounding metrics to aid the numerical assessment of how sensitive the results may be to rounding.
+Under certain conditions, rounding has little impact.
+However, we also find scenarios where rounding can significantly affect statistical inference.
+The methods are applied to infer the probability of success of a binomial distribution and estimate the excess deaths due to Hurricane Maria.
+The simple methods we propose can partially counter rounding error effects.